Select a search area

 In the so-called Hamel Catastrophe of 1820, a scientific expedition lost three local guides after the entire party fell 1,200 feet in an avalanche.

-Susan Solomon has led expeditions in Antarctica, proposed the now-accepted theory about the role of chlorofluorocarbons (CFCs) in creating the ozone hole over Antarctica, received the National Medal of Science, and shared the Nobel Peace Prize.
+Susan Solomon led expeditions in Antarctica and proposed the now-accepted theory about the role of chlorofluorocarbons (CFCs) in creating the ozone hole.

 David Sarnoff wanted to be a journalist; instead he created commercial broadcasting and helped kick off the color revolution in television.

-Brothers William and Lawrence Knox discovered that earning PhDs in chemistry was not enough to overcome discrimination.
-World War II opened doors to a wider chemical world, but racism continued to shadow their lives.
+For brothers William and Lawrence Knox, earning PhDs in chemistry was not enough to overcome discrimination.

 When Jane Marcet wrote Conversations on Chemistry, she had little idea it would introduce Michael Faraday into the world of science.